spree-contrib/spree_drop_ship/README.md

 - Better documentation
 - Determine how best to handle single product having multiple suppliers.
 Needs to move supplier association to variant level.
 - related products should only allow suppliers own products to be related
+- depending on how we handle suppliers selling the same product we should consider not creating stock items at all for variants / stock locations supplier doesnt own.  that way we would no longer need the packer_decorator.
+This would require we go the route of creating a variant for each different supplier. (supplier as option type?)

 Contributing
 ------------